radwankakar/infrastructure/docs/adr/0015-private-cert-management.md

 ## Decision Outcome

-Using SSLMate for generating and managing private certificates seems to be the best option.
+Use SSLMate for generating and managing private certificates.
 It provides automation, alerts, and a web interface.
 SSLMate has also been previously vetted for use on the MilMove project.

 ## Pros and Cons of the Options